joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/activity-discussion.md

 ## Call Your hotel's Front Desk (Normal Email)

 Without knowing much other than your friend's name and the hotel they're staying at, you could call you the front desk of your hotel (the Hilliot), and ask them to call Alice's hotel (the Marilton) and pass along the message.
+Of course, now both front desks at both the Hilliot and Marilton know your message.

+If your message is totally innocent, this may be acceptable to you - it's certainly very easy.
 This is (almost exactly) how email works today.
-Of course, now both front desks at both the Hilliot and Marilton know your message, and it's possible they used a courier to send it over, who also knows it.
-If your message is totally innocent, this may be acceptable to you - it's certainly very easy.

 ## Directly call their hotel's Front Desk (Internal or "TLS" protected email e.g. gmail-to-gmail, internal emails)

 If you happen to be staying in the same hotel, you could simplify this a lot - only the front desk would know, with no risk of a random courier or other hotel staff also knowing the message.

-This is more akin to emailing within your own company, or from one gmail account to another.
+This is more akin to emailing within your own company, or from one gmail account to another, and also applies to a lot of messaging tools like Slack.

 ## Delivering the message securely (PGP or S/MIME)